 Convenience and accessibility

-Some OFWs decided to move out of a shared accommodation because they found another one closer to workplace or they moved to a new job far away from their current home.
+Some OFWs decided to move out of shared accommodation because they found another one closer to the workplace or they moved to a new job far away from their current home.
 A shorter commute means savings in transportation costs as well as save more quality time for other important matters.
-But it’s more than just being close to work that make OFWs move out of an accommodation.
-Apartments with close proximity to supermarkets, blus and train stops, churches and other important landmarks are also highly sought after as target places OFWs would love to move to.
+But it’s more than just being close to work that makes OFWs move out of accommodation.
+Apartments with proximity to supermarkets, bus and train stops, churches and other important landmarks are also highly sought after as target places OFWs would love to move to.

 Pest infestation and sanitary issues